sanne-strikkers/boilertemplate-nuxt-craftcms/README.md

 make build
 ```

+### Craft CMS
+To open the cms of the project go to `https://backend.boilertemplate-nuxt-craftcms.test/admin/`.

 ## Project Structure

 We’ve split the project directory into two folders, `backend/` and `frontend/`, to better demonstrate the boundaries of Craft and Nuxt, respectively.
 Some configuration needs to be transcribed between the spaces to ensure each half understands where the other lives!